Multicultural Grants Program

 How many times can I apply?

-- one application for the Stronger Together Grants per organisation per year.
+- One application for the Expand Together Grants per organisation per year.

 When will I be notified?

-The Chief Executive or President of your organisation can expect to receive a letter six to eight weeks after the closing date of the round.
+The Chief Executive or President of your organisation can expect to receive a letter in June 2020.

 If successful how long will we have to spend the grant?